guitarrapc/githubactions-lab/README.md

 - ⚠️: CircleCI [checkout](https://circleci.com/docs/configuration-reference/#checkout) support `ssh` or `https` protocol.
 It missing `submodule`, `shallow-clone`, `sparse-checkout` and `lfs` support. `checkout` is default full clone.
 - ✔️: Azure Pipeline [checkout](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines) support `ssh` or `https` protocol, `submodule`, `shallow-clone` and `lfs`.
 It missing `sparse-checkout` support. `checkout` is default `shallow-clone` (depth 1) for new pipeline created after the September 2022.
 - ✔️: Jenkins [GitSCM](https://www.jenkins.io/doc/pipeline/steps/params/gitscm/) support `ssh` or `https` protocol, `submodule`, `shallow-clone`, `sparse checkout` and `lfs`. `GitSCM` is default full clone.

+## Fork handling

+GitHub Actions support handling fork PR.

+- ✔️: GitHub Actions [support fork PR to be trigger workflow](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks) and accessing secret.
+However allowing public fork to be access secret is not recommended, and there are [some practical way](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) to allow accessing secret.
+- ⚠️: CircleCI [support fork PR to be trigger workflow](https://circleci.com/docs/oss/#build-pull-requests-from-forked-repositories) and accessing secret.
+However handling fork PR in YAML is limited by branch naming rule like `/pull\/[0-9]+/`.
+Also allowing public fork to be access secret is not recommended, and there are no easy way to handle it.
+- ✔️: Azure Pipeline [supports fork PR to be trigger job](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#contributions-from-forks) and accessing secret.
+However allowing public fork to be access secret is not recommended.
+- ❌: Jenkins normally not recommended to use for Public CI, it means fork PR won't consider to be important for Jenkins.

 # Basic - Fundamentables